How to Stake TAO

 There are three ways to stake TAO.
 Choose the method that matches your experience level.

-RecommendedStakao handles validator selection, subnet allocation, and daily rebalancing automatically.
-You grant a proxy permission on-chain (staking only, no transfers) — the AI agent does the rest.
+RecommendedStakao handles validator selection, subnet allocation, and rebalancing every 24 hours automatically.
+You grant a proxy permission on-chain (staking only, no transfers) and the AI agent does the rest.

 Connect your wallet